 Make a Disaster Preparedness Plan.
-It is always a good idea for residents and property owners in flood hazard zones to prepare a disaster preparedness and response plan that addresses all the steps and details that will demand attention once a flood watch or warning is issued.
+It is always a good idea for people living in flood hazard zones to have a disaster preparedness and response plan that addresses all the steps and details that will demand attention once a flood watch or warning is issued.
 A Building Permit is required to install a safe room in a flood-prone area.

-Create Berms, Swales or Redirected Drainage.
-Flood waters can be diverted away from your structures using berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties.
+Create Berms, Swales or Redirected

+Drainage.
+Flood waters can be diverted away from residences using berms, brick planter boxes and swales, but these may not be done in ways that cause damage to other properties.
 Owners and residents can request a meeting with a City Engineer to discuss the best ways to solve existing drainage problems, and whether a Building Permit will be required.
-This may be the most feasible solution for areas with flooding due to overland flow, as in RLA #4.
+Contact the Customer Care Center at (918) 596-2100.
+This may be the most feasible solution for areas with flooding due to overland flow, as in RLA #8.